 With this number, safety is a paramount concern.
 That is why a lot of businesses in the construction industry are adopting programs to lower the risk of drug and alcohol use in the workplace.

 General Services Industry

-Most drug and alcohol testing programs are implemented in industries with “safety-sensitive” duties.
-Often times, organizations under general services are overlooked.
+Random drug testing programs are most often implemented in “safety-sensitive” industries.
 Substance abuse in this industry also post a high risk as workers in this industry have access to important documents like financial statements, confidential information, and hold company ideas and plans.
 Workers handle “security-sensitive” duties in this industry.
 A Federal survey shows the rate of workers who abuse drugs and alcohol in different fields in this industry.

 - Business & Repair – current illicit drug use was found at 11.1%, while current heavy alcohol use was at 9.7% of workers.

 - Finance, Real Estate, Insurance – 5.4% are current illicit drug users, while 4.5% are heavy alcohol drinkers.